sweatersjpg/NENES/README.md

 ##### frame:
   (0-255) which 16x16 tile of the 256-pixel sprite-sheet to be loaded and displayed.
 ##### x & y:
-  X & Y coordinates for the top left corner of the sprite.
+  X & Y coordinates that the top left corner of the sprite will be drawn on screen.
 ##### r:
   The number of tiles wide that will be displayed, starting from the tile indicated with frame.
 ##### c: